 How to Move Your Site from Joomla to WordPress

 Although Joomla is a highly sophisticated and popular content management system designed to power a blog or website of almost any type, it is certainly not for everyone.
-If you are among those who have decided to make the switch from Joomla to WordPress, the latter powering almost a quarter of the world’s websites, the process is fairly straightforward thanks to the availability of plugins that can help you.
+If you are among those who have decided to make the switch from Joomla to a WordPress website or WordPress blog, the latter powering almost a quarter of the world’s websites, the process is fairly straightforward thanks to the availability of plugins that can help you.
 Before you get started, you will need to choose a hosting company and install WordPress.
-For best results, go for a hosting company that provides a simple one-click installation for WordPress.
+For best results, go for a hosting company that provides a simple one-click installation for WordPress, which make install about a simple as using a website builder.

 1 – Install the FG Joomla to WordPress Plugin